JParadiso01/Kay-Parser-Starter-Code-2023/README.md

 # Kay Parser Starter Code
+**Starter Code for the Kay Parser assignment**

-Replace the code in TokenStream.java with your Kay scanner and replace the code in ConcreteSyntax.java with your Kay parser.
-Make sure to keep the package line included at the top of both of the starter code files.
+Replace the code in `TokenStream.java` with the code you implemented in the Kay Scanner (the previous assignment).

+Implement `ConcreteSyntax.java` with your Kay Parser.

+Make sure to keep the `package com.scanner.project` line included at the top of both of the starter code files.